yamcs/yamcs-studio/docs/authoring/actions.rst

 The list of available actions currently includes:

 Open OPI
-    | Often used in combination with :doc:`Action Buttons <control-widgets>` to organize displays hierarchically.
+    | Often used in combination with :doc:`Action Buttons <../widgets/action-button>` to organize displays hierarchically.
     | Indicate the workspace path to the OPI with ``File Path``.
     | Use the ``Mode`` to select whether the OPI should by default open in the same tab.
 Note that the runtime user can override this default behaviour by right-clicking the button.